scverse/scvi-tools/README.rst

 1. Install PyTorch: http://pytorch.org

-2. Install scvi using either pip or conda, or by cloning this repository.
+2. Install scvi through either pip or conda, or by cloning this repository.

     By pip: ``pip install scvi``